Search TwitterFacebookInstagram

 Component 1 (60% non-exam assessment) students will complete a number of different projects to aid them in meeting the above assessment objectives.
 They will have the opportunity to work with a number of different materials and processes.

-Component 2 (40% exam) is the set task from the exam board which requires pupils to choose a starting point from a list and prepare work over a number of weeks, resulting in a final idea which will be done within 10 hours set exam time.
-Pupils can produce work within a number of areas, and develop skills in different media and techniques, allowing them to create work which suits their ability and preference.
+Component 2 (40% exam) is the set task from the exam board which requires students to choose a starting point from a list and prepare work over a number of weeks, resulting in a final idea which will be done within 10 hours set exam time.
+Students can produce work within a number of areas, and develop skills in different media and techniques, allowing them to create work which suits their ability and preference.

-Learning Journey
+Learning Roadmap

 Slide1